-Our long term literacy plan matches Power of Reading texts to our wider curriculum themes to provide an engaging and purposeful environment for writing.
-Teachers create medium term plans based on the Power of Reading overviews and map out writing opportunities against key objectives.
+Our long term literacy plan matches texts, using 'literacy tree' resources, to our wider curriculum themes to provide an engaging and purposeful environment for writing.
+Teachers create medium term plans and map out writing opportunities against key objectives.

 Each half-termly unit of work:

-• provides 2-3 extended writing outcomes, identified in the long term plan and published in publishing books

-- contains opportunities for short burst writing activities to deepen understanding of the text - uses the writing sequence to include modelled and guided writing. - builds in grammar lessons, identified from key objectives, and time to analyse 'good' examples of the text for each extended writing outcome (See grammar progression document) - uses strategies of Talk 4 Write (oral rehearsal, writing toolkits, innovating, story mapping etc) to support teaching of extended writing outcomes - includes time for editing, redrafting and publishing
+- provides 2-3 extended writing outcomes, identified in the long term plan and published in publishing books - contains opportunities for short burst writing activities to deepen understanding of the text - uses the writing sequence to include modelled and guided writing. - builds in grammar lessons, identified from key objectives, and time to analyse 'good' examples of the text for each extended writing outcome (See grammar progression document) - uses strategies of Talk 4 Write (oral rehearsal, writing toolkits, innovating, story mapping etc) to support teaching of extended writing outcomes - includes time for editing, redrafting and publishing